MPs back release of files on Mandelson appointment as US ambassador

 He said there was “a lot of material” to go through and pointed to other humble addresses that have taken “weeks or months”.

+Documents will be released by the Cabinet Secretary working with lawyers or, for material deemed to potentially conflict with national security or foreign relations, it will be passed to the ISC to decide, he said.

-Commons Speaker Sir Lindsay Hoyle said the Met Police have “no jurisdiction” over the chamber.
+Commons Speaker Sir Lindsay Hoyle meanwhile said the Met Police have “no jurisdiction” over the chamber.

 “It will be whether the Government provides or not.
 But just to let you know, they cannot dictate to this House.”